Loading...

 TODO: Need to determine status of wizard in 2.2

-EdgeTX Companion 2.5 is (pick the version for your operating system from Assets heading at the bottom of the page).
+EdgeTX Companion 2.5 is available for download here (pick the version for your operating system from Assets heading at the bottom of the page).

 Also note that the SD Structure path should contain a valid path to a copy of your transmitter's SD card contents, although that's not specific to Lua.